StackVista/stackstate-docs/stackpacks/integrations/openshift.md

 * `StatefulSet`

 {% hint style="info" %}
-Note that, in order to reduce noise of changes, the following object properties **will not** be compared:
+Note that, in order to reduce noise of changes, the following object properties **won't** be compared:
 * `metadata`
   * `managedFields`
   * `resourceVersion`